 Also, such a balcony design is well suited for flats that are located at the higher floors of the apartment where the velocity of the wind as well as the height can be too intimidating.
 A glass glazed balcony design can actually help convert your balcony into a mini or extended living room is equipped with the appropriate furnitures and fixtures.

 If you plan to have your garden in the balcony, then opt for a metal railing as opposed to a concrete or glass one.
 The rods of the metal railing can be used to hold plant containers and pots that are exclusively designed for railings and metal parapets.
 An added advantage of having a metal railing is that with its help, you can convert your balcony into your study as well.
 All you need is a multi-purpose railing table to keep your laptop or books on.

-If you intend to use your balcony as a seating area to hang-out with your friends, then stained or ornately colored seamless glass railing will be splendid, especially when the sunlight falls on it.
+If you intend to use your balcony as a seating area to hang-out with your friends like a creative terrace design idea, then stained or ornately colored seamless glass railing will be splendid, especially when the sunlight falls on it.

 If you already have a balustrade parapet in your balcony design, then growing creepers like bougainvilleas will only add the classic and vintage look to your house.